Almahr1/quert/README.md

   The project is still in early development, much of the features spoken about here are conceptual and haven't been implemented yet.
 Bear with us.

+## Development Transparency

+This project was built by humans, augmented by AI.
+I believe in using the best tools for the job:

+*   **Human-Led:** The core architecture, design decisions, complex logic, and final implementation were meticulously planned and executed by a human developer.
+*   **AI-Assisted:** To boost productivity, I utilized AI (primarily LLMs) for generating repetitive boilerplate code, comprehensive test cases, and initial drafts of documentation.
+All AI-generated content was rigorously reviewed, tested, and adapted to fit the project's standards.

+This approach allowed me to focus my creative energy on solving hard problems rather than repetitive tasks.

 ## Features

 **Core Crawling Capabilities**